andrewstarritt/quaternion/README.md

 ## <a name = "credits"/><span style='color:#00c000'>credits</span>

 Guidance from https://docs.python.org/3.5/extending/newtypes.html
-together with cribbing many code-snippets and ideas from the complex type, and last _but not least_ Sir William R. Hamilton.
+together with cribbing many code-snippets and ideas from the complex type and the array.array type; and last _but not least_ Sir William R. Hamilton.

-<font size="-1">Last updated: June 10 22:19:32 AEST 2022</font>
+<font size="-1">Last updated: July 03 17:55:16 AEST 2022</font>
 <br>